 Table of Contents

 Now onto “breach of contract.”
 A breach of contract occurs when a party fails to uphold one of their contractual obligations.
 They were required to do (or not to do something) and failed to do so.
-It’s really that simple, though of course there’s a lot more to it than that (which we’ll get into below).
+It’s really that simple, though of course there’s a lot more to it (which we’ll get into below).

 Important Note: Both written and oral contracts can be breached.
 Keep in mind that a breach of contract can occur even whether the contract is written or if it’s just a verbal contract.
 One of the many, many flaws with using only verbal contracts is that the terms of the agreement are vague at best, and undefined at worst.
 When using a written contract, it’s easier to determine the duties of each party.
 Life is much easier when agreements are actually put into writing – even if it’s just a simple contract.

 When we think “breach of contract”, our brains typically go straight to lawsuits.
 When a contract has been breached, some type of damages may be necessary – and a lawsuit might end up taking place.
 However, not every breach is worth creating a ruckus.
 Beyond that, small variances from the contract might not even result in damages.
 Depending on the type of breach, that fuss might literally be over nothing!